19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (4) In this section and section 12, every person objecting to the inclusion or insertion of any name in the register is referred to as the objector.

-(5) Every objection to the inclusion of any name in the register shall be made in writingin duplicate and shall be in Form 4 in the First Schedule and shall reach the Registration Officer within 2 weeks from the date of publication in theGazetteof the notice of completion of the register.
+(5) Every objection to the inclusion of any name in the register shall be made in writing and shall be in Form 4 in the First Schedule and shall reach the Registration Officer within 2 weeks from the date of publication in theGazetteof the notice of completion of the register.

+[14/2008 wef 03/03/2009]

-(6) Every objection to the insertion of the name of any claimant in the register shall be made in writingin duplicate and shall be in Form 5 in the First Schedule and shall reach the Registration Officer within 6 days from the date on which the notice containing the names of claimants is exhibited under subsection (2A).
+(6) Every objection to the insertion of the name of any claimant in the register shall be made in writing and shall be in Form 5 in the First Schedule and shall reach the Registration Officer within 6 days from the date on which the notice containing the names of claimants is exhibited under subsection (2A).

+[14/2008 wef 03/03/2009]

 (7) [Deleted by Act 18 of 2005]